Jacobus Philippus Snyman: The Second Mapoch War

-General Snyman participated in the war between Nyabela, chief of the Ndzundza faction of the Ndebele tribe, and the South African Republic (1882-1883).
+General Snyman participated in the war between Nyabela, chief of the Ndzundza faction of the Ndebele tribe, and the South African Republic (1882–1883).
 Nyabela was the leader of the Ndzundza-Ndebele and his mountain fortress, KoNomtjarhelo (Mapochstad), was built by his father Mabhogo (Mapoch).
 For years, the renegade Mampuru of the Bapedi had been engaged in a power struggle with his half-brother, Sekhukhune.
 In mid-1882, some of Mampuru's followers attacked Chief Sekhukhune's kraal and murdered him.
 On two previous occasions, the Transvaal authorities had attempted to arrest him for fomenting disorder, and this latest outrage was the last straw.
 Mampuru and his supporters sought refuge with Makwani, one of Nyabela's subordinate chiefs.
 When ordered to extradite the fugitive, Nyabela decided not to do so, giving credence to rumours that he and Mampuru were jointly plotting to coordinate a general uprising of native communities in the Transvaal against the South African Republic.

-On the 12th of October 1882, the Transvaal Volksraad authorised General Piet Joubert to raise a commando.
+On 12 October 1882, the Transvaal Volksraad authorised General Piet Joubert to raise a commando.
 Within two weeks of the commencement of hostilities in November 1882, the KwaPondo bastion (called 'Vlugkraal' by the Boers) located in the Mapoch's Caves became the center of the war.
 General Piet Joubert arrived with three cannon and a considerable amount of dynamite from Pretoria to help reduce the defenses.
 On 17 November 1882, a fort was erected no more than two thousand paces away from the Ndebele stronghold.
 While a second fort was being built near the first, the Ndebele attempted to drive back the besieging force, but were themselves beaten off when the Rustenburg Commando attacked the stronghold through the cave system of the KwaPondo bastion.
 After two and a half hours of fierce fighting Nyabela lost some forty men and the Republican forces numbered one killed and six wounded.
 Snyman was one of those wounded in the battle.
 Soon after this repulse, Nyabela sent out his emissaries to discuss peace terms with General Joubert.